Juhmer-Tena/saorpg_roller/database/README.md

 database schema (which can then be subsequently be used as a base for other sqitch commands).

 1. Ensure that your current directory is `database/src/sqitch`
-2. Identify the database's container name (typically will be `db` for the devcontainer but may also be `database` for the production environments)
-3. Run the following command: `sqitch deploy --db-host <database container name> --db-user saorpg`
+2. Run the following command: `sqitch deploy --db-host 127.0.0.1 --db-port 6543 --db-user saorpg`

-If the command fails mentioning that the `db-host` is invalid or the `saorpg` database or user does not exist, then the postgres initialization script failed.
+If the command fails mentioning that the `saorpg` database or user does not exist, then the postgres initialization script failed.
 You may need to delete the directory/volume that backs the database and restart the container if the initialization script had a transient error.

 ## Creating the Devcontainer